-Lifting the pull-down bed:
+Closing the pull-down bed:

 - Switch off the reading lamps on the ceiling. - Using both hands, push the pull-down bed upwards as far as the first locking position.
-When doing this, make sure that the folding aids (Fig. 88,1) pull in the side fabric panels on both sides.
 If necessary, push the pull-down bed further upwards as far as the uppermost locking position.
 When doing this, ensure that the snap latch engages audibly in the locking bracket. - Check that the pull-down bed is locked correctly.
 To do this, pull down the pull-down bed firmly.